 Details of test venue will be sent to parents by Warwickshire Admissions by Monday 24th August 2015 onwards.
 This will include a "fit and well" sheet which must be brought to the test session with a photograph of the child sitting the test.
-Parents registering for the test with The Grammar Schools of Birmingham will receive details of their child's test venue along with acknowledgement of their registration.
+This photograph must be signed and dated by the Headteacher of your child's school.
+Warwickshire Admissions reserves the right to contact your child's school and to share the photograph with them for the purpose of establishing proof of identity as part of the entrance test process.

 If your form is received prior to the closing date but is not fully completed it will be considered as late.
 If your registration form is received after the closing date it will be considered as late.

-If your child is sitting a test in a Warwickshire venue and you arrive at the venue without a photograph of your child they will not be able to sit the test on that day and your registration will be considered as late.
-There will be no exceptions.
-Should your child be offered a place photos provided with the "fit and well" sheet will be shared with the school for identification purposes.
+If your child is sitting a test in a Warwickshire venue and you arrive at the venue without a photograph of your child which is signed and dated by the headteacher of your child's school they will not be able to sit the test on that day and your registration will be considered as late.
+If you indicate after the registration closing date that you wish for your child's test score to be shared with either Warwickshire Admissions or the Grammar Schools of Birmingham, your registration will be considered as late for the region you wish your child's results to be shared with.

-If your registration is considered to be late your child will be tested at the earliest opportunity.
-It is unlikely that results will be available prior to the deadline of 31 October for submitting an application for a school place.